AG2048/smart-chess/chess_game_plan.md

 # Chess Game Plan

+## Data Structure
+`piece` denote piece type and colour.
+For pawn record if en-passant-able, kings record castle capability on both sides.
+Also an "empty type"

+`board` is a 1D or 2D array of "pieces". (square can be denoted by its x and y coordinate for 2D, OR by i*w+j for 1D)

+## Core Functions

 This game will need the following functions implemented.
 The high-level goal of this game engine is to achieve the following functionalities:

 `is_game_over()` checks if the game is over.
 Return 1 if game is over, and 0 if game is still going for any given board state.